Sebastián Rodríguez (footballer)

-Sebastián Javier Rodríguez Iriarte (born 16 August 1992) is a Uruguayan professional footballer who plays as a midfielder for Universidad de Chile.
+Sebastián Javier Rodríguez Iriarte (born 16 August 1992) is a Uruguayan professional footballer who plays as a midfielder for Danubio.

 Club career

 Born in Canelones, Rodríguez began playing youth football with Danubio, and made his professional debut with the first team on 4 December 2010, starting in a 4–2 home win over Central Español.
 He finished the season with nine appearances (six starts, 551 minutes of action).

 On 27 July 2011 Rodríguez was transferred to Spanish club UD Almería, being initially assigned to the reserves in Segunda División B. Five days later, he was called up for pre-season with the first team squad.
 He still continued to appear regularly for the B's, however.

 On 9 August 2012 Rodríguez reverted to his old name (in his first season abroad he was called Iriarte).
 He appeared in 12 matches in 2013–14.

 On 23 August 2014 Rodríguez joined KF Vllaznia Shkodër, along with compatriot Sebastián Sosa.
 On 25 September he switched teams and countries again, joining FC Locarno in Switzerland.

 On 31 July 2025, Rodríguez signed with Universidad de Chile.
+He ended his contract on 15 January 2026.

+Back to Uruguay, Rodríguez joined Danubio in January 2026.